 The number of Elcos that have survived is unknown.
-The best guess is about 400 out of the more than 7500 boats the company built.
+My best guess is about 200 out of the more than 4,500 boats the company built.
 About a dozen electric launches built prior to World War I are known to exist.
 Only one pre-WWI Cruisette is still around, although its date has not been proven.
 There are about two dozen PT boats in the United States, some built by Elco and some by Higgins.
-None of the WWI 80′ motor launches are thought to remain in Europe.
-The most common survivors are Cruisettes, cruisers, and “flat-top” deckhouse cruisers built between the wars; there are also a number of post-WWII Elcos, like Abel Hand, are in mint condition, and many are in serviceable shape; many others, however, are in need of expensive attention.
+Two of the WWI 80′ motor launches remain in England; one of them participated in the famous evacuation of British and French troops at Dunkirk in 1940, and so is proudly numbered among the 700 illustrious and revered “Little Ships of Dunkirk.”

 A New Era for Elco Classic Motor Yacht